Grant-Archibald-MS/powerfuldev-testing/site/_posts/2024-12-02-weekly-update.md

 ### Ignite: Deep Dive: Create, Monitor, and Optimize Enterprise Apps

 In the recent Microsoft Ignite session, Austin Laugesen and Marc Schweigert took a deep dive into the importance of automated testing in creating, monitoring, and optimizing enterprise-grade applications with Power Apps.
 This session highlighted the critical role that automated testing plays in ensuring the reliability and performance of applications that businesses depend on.
 The session used a compelling analogy comparing Power Apps to paper airplanes and commercial airplanes to explain the difference between simple apps and enterprise-grade applications.
-The overall lifecycle of an enterprise-grade application presented included demonstrations of planning, building, and testing phases, with automated testing being a ket step for ensuring reliability and performance.
+The overall lifecycle of an enterprise-grade application presented included demonstrations of planning, building, and testing phases, with automated testing being a key step for ensuring reliability and performance.